-Adversarial proceedings in Florida probate are governed by the Florida Rules of Civil Procedure.
+Adversarial probate proceedings in Florida probate are governed by the Florida Rules of Civil Procedure.
 Pursuant to Florida Probate Rule 5.025(d):

 After service of formal notice [declaring the proceeding adversarial], the proceedings, as nearly as practicable must be conducted similar to suits of a civil nature, including entry of defaults.
 The Florida Rules of Civil Procedure govern, except for rule 1.525 [governing motions for costs and attorneys’ fees].